la2050/archive/_projects/2016/nami-home-front-is-people-impacted-by-mental-illness-helping-veterans-and-their-families.md

   - 'Community outreach '
   - Network/relationship support
   - Quality improvement research
+project_description: >-
+  Based on the nationally recognized NAMI Family-to-Family program, NAMI Homefront is designed to address the unique needs of family, caregivers and friends of those who have served or are currently serving our country.
+The program is taught by trained family members of service members/veterans living with mental health conditions.
+The program will also recruit, train, & place trained individuals in their communities to further expand outreach and education efforts.
 project_impact: >-
   ["Access to healthy food","Housing affordability","Healthcare
   access","Self-sufficiency","Residents receiving coordinated healthcare